DataBiosphere/toil/docs/running/running.rst

       $ python sort.py file:jobStore

-   The workflow created a file called ``fileToSort.txt`` in your current directory.
+   The workflow created a file called ``sortedFile.txt`` in your current directory.
    Have a look at it and notice that it contains a whole lot of sorted lines!

-   This workflow does a smart merge sort on a file it generates a file called ``fileToSort.txt``.
+   This workflow does a smart merge sort on a file it generates.
+A file called ``fileToSort.txt``.
 The sort is *smart* because each step of the process---splitting the file into separate chunks, sorting these chunks, and merging them back together---is compartmentalized into a **job**.
 Each job can specify it's own resource requirements and will only be run after the jobs it depends upon have run.
 Jobs without dependencies will be run in parallel.